frozenbit/bitcoinjs-lib/README.md

 * A build script
 * Can be used both client side and server side (node.js)
 * More tests

+ We're building off of their progress ~ Here's what we've done.
+* Added more commentation
+* Fixing and minification of Bip 38
+* Fixed Java Module

 # Status